-(Sen. Billow laid the document on the Table)
+(Sen. Billow laid the document on the table)

 The Temporary Speaker (Sen. Ongoro): We are through with Statements.
 Earlier on, the Speaker made a ruling that we will skip Order Nos.8 and 9.
-We will go to Order No. 10.

 MOTION

 MEASURES TO MITIGATE HUMAN-WILDLIFE CONFLICT BETWEEN KINNA COMMUNITY OF ISIOLO AND WILDLIFE AT MERU NATIONAL PARK